xian-hua/xian-hua.github.io/_pages/about.md

 Recent News
 ======
 ■ Apr.
+2026: One conference paper has been accepted by **IEEE Transactions on Communications**

-2026: One conference paper has been accepted by **IEEE IEEE ICDCS**
+■ Apr.
+2026: One conference paper has been accepted by **IEEE ICDCS**

 ■ Mar.
 2026: One conference paper has been accepted by **IEEE VTC-Spring workshop**